segeljakt/jumpers/README.md

 # UNDER DEVELOPMENT

-Please note, this project is under development.
+Please note, this project is currently under development.
 A working version will delivered shortly (hopefully).

-# Terminal-Mario
+# Jump-Squad
-"Terminal-Mario" aims to bring the original Super Mario Bros to a terminal environment.
+Jump-Squad aims to bring a platformer with old-school graphics to a terminal environment.
 Graphics are rendered with [ncurses](https-//github.com/gittup/ncurses).
 Input is read with [AppKit](https://en.wikipedia.org/wiki/Application_Kit).
 Game maps are stored and loaded from .txt files.

 # Planned features
 * Build your own levels.
-* Mario graphics.
+* NES/SNES graphics.
 * Pixel-perfect collision.
-* Local co-op.
+* Local multiplayer (co-op and versus).
-* Online co-op.
+* Online multiplayer (co-op and versus).
-* All levels from the original Super Mario Bros.
+* Campaign mode.
-* Mac OSX, Linux and possibly Windows support.
+* Support for Mac OSX, Linux and (possibly) Windows.
+* No external dependencies.